What Is Peer Support? Brochure

 Contact

-Becoming a Peer Support Volunteer
+Becoming a Peer Support Worker

 During training, Peer Supporters will learn about supportive listening, communication skills, problem solving, goal setting, some crisis intervention skills, special topics in mental health and addictions, and self-care.
 Training is interactive and participants are required to do individual, small and large group activities, as well as participate in role play scenarios.
 Participants in training are also required to obtain a criminal reference check, do a small research project, an oral presentation, and complete a take-home exam.

 The Peer Support Coordinator will evaluate skills based on performance in training, take-home review, practicum experience, and a final interview.
 Participation in training does not guarantee a Peer Support Certificate.
+Competency evaluation as detailed above determines whether a certificate is granted.